ProactiveProgrammers/file-search-starter/writing/reflection.md

 ### What are three different ways in which you can run the `search` program?

-Note: Each of the three ways to run the program should be a significantly different as is possible.
+TODO: Each of the three ways to run the program should be a significantly different as is possible.
 You should furnish responses to this question that demonstrate your knowledge of Python and the Poetry package manager.